-The importance of visual aesthetics in the mobile app design can easily be imported with the fact that not only navigational mobile apps but also other e-commerce apps including fashion and apparel, grocery shopping and other such offerings provide to the users.
+The importance of visual aesthetics in the mobile app design can easily be imported with the fact that not only navigational mobile apps but also other e-commerce apps including fashion and apparel, grocery shopping, and other such offerings provide to the users.
 Here are the ideas to keep in mind.

 Consistency is prominent for the designers as it is the fundamental mobile app design principle around which things revolve in any mobile application.
-If there is consistency in the designing, it gets more accessible for the users to navigate through.
+If there is consistency in the design, it gets more accessible for the users to navigate through.

 And that makes it prominent to maintain an overall consistency throughout the app.
 Keep the following suggestions in mind to explore new mobile app design layout avenues.

 These are the interactive elements that work in the different mobile app section

 A consistent mobile app design across the mobile app to help users feel accustomed to the same.

 Implement design as per specific OS guidelines.
 Apple and Google differ a bit in their mobile design guidelines.

 Show consistency (design) in the mobile app and website.
 Make sure all of the offerings from your side have similar characteristics (the design functionality).

 The navigation and the color scheme should follow a similar mobile app design

 The actionable mobile elements in the interfaces should be created as targets prominent enough to make the tap easier for the users.
 The thumb rule says the mobile app design controls must have the touch area of 7-10 mm.
 It is to ensure that users could tap the icon easily with the fingers.
 And this is possible only when the target edges are visible to the users.